How Many Types of Monkeys Are There in the World?

 OK, so now that we know what a monkey is, exactly how many types of monkeys are there?
 “Monkeys are broadly divided into Old World species—160 species, and New World species—174 species,” says Jessica A. Mayhew, PhD, assistant professor of anthropology and museum studies, and director of the Primate Behavior and Ecology Program at Central Washington University.
 So that’s 334 species altogether!
 Alm says Old and New World monkeys have different kinds of noses, with Old World monkeys having narrow noses with downward-facing nostrils.
 Dr. Rodrigues says their teeth and vision differ, with Old World monkeys having fewer teeth and color vision.

 As their name suggests, Old and New World monkeys live in different geographic regions, with Old World monkeys in Africa and Asia, and New World in Central and South America.
 Dr. Rodrigues points out that many monkey experts are replacing the terms “Old World” and “New World” with African/Asian and Central/South American to reflect a less Euro-centric and colonialist point of view; we’ll use both interchangeably here.
-Find out how many orangutans are left in the world.

 New World monkeys

 Another major difference with the Central/South American monkeys is that some species of these types of monkeys have “prehensile” tails, which means they can grasp objects.
 “This means they can fully support their own body weight by hanging from their tails,” Dr. Rodrigues says.
 These monkeys also spend a lot more time in trees, whereas African/Asian monkeys prefer the ground.
 New World monkeys have broad noses with outward-facing nostrils, Alm says.
 In addition, “some Central/South American monkeys vary in whether they have full-color vision, limited color vision—the equivalent of color-blindness in humans—or a mix of the two, with all males color-blind, but female varying,” Dr. Rodrigues says.
-New World monkeys can also be found in the Caribbean, including on this gorgeous Caribbean island you’ve never heard of.

 Within these broad geographic categories, there are narrower groups each called a “genus,” which often have common names like “baboon.”
 These can be further broken down into species.
 For example, there are five species of baboon: the olive baboon, the yellow baboon, the hamadryas or “sacred” baboon,” the chacma baboon, and the Guinea baboon.
 Baboons, which live in Africa and Arabia, are some of the largest monkeys.
 They’re recognized by their distinctive long muzzles and hairless bottoms, which cushion their tushes for sitting on the ground.
 Unfortunately, because they often come into contact with humans, they’re sometimes seen as a pest.
 Their bad reputation isn’t helped by this fact: “Baboons will use infants as shields,” Dr. Mayhew says.
 Many animals in a variety of places are decreasing in number.
 Find out how many elephants are left in the world.